 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at ULTRA.
+File closes at VERY HIGH.
 Book direct one to two months out; the room is the cliff-club key.
 Skip if quiet seclusion matters; the day-club energy carries into evening on weekends.